Last Updated on November 10, 2021 by Lori Geurin

 It depends.
 If you’re having a single plate of food every day and that’s it, you’re going to miss out on important vitamins and minerals your body needs.

-So, if you’re underweight or suffer from nutritional deficiencies you might do better switching up your timing schedules to make sure your eating enough healthy foods.
+So, if you’re underweight or suffer from nutritional deficiencies you might do better switching up your timing schedules to make sure you’re eating enough healthy foods.

 Because I have a chronic illness and my doctor says my body doesn’t do a great job absorbing nutrients I like to use OMAD as an occasional approach, but not every day.